 Components of low cost - Even though their life expectancy may be longer than one year and less than thirty, some components may not be included in the reserve budget.
 Components typically under \$750-\$1000 total dollars fall into this category unless there is sufficient quantity of the component to cause a larger expenditure and the life expectancies are the same and predictable.
 It is expected that the cost of these components, if not included in the reserve budget, will be provided for in the operating contingency or maintenance line items.
 Standard size pool pumps are a prime example.
 Many developments include a pool and spa.
 Often there is more than one pool area.
 In these situations, there may be numerous pumps.
 The total cost could be in the thousands for replacement.
-However, we normally do not fund for these components on a one or two quantity basis, due to the fact that these components fail unpredictably and when they fail.
+However, we normally do not fund for these components on a one or two quantity basis, due to the fact that these components fail unpredictably and are repaired or replaced when they fail.
 A good pool company can repair the pump, at a much lower cost to the association, as long as it is feasible.
+Keeping a spare pump on hand is a good idea.